- School of Allied Health and Communicative Disorders

 Graduate Admission to Specialize in Speech-Language Pathology

 Our specialization in speech-language pathology will prepare you to enter the field as a confident, knowledgeable and well-prepared professional.
-This program is ideal full-time students.
+This program is designed for full-time students.
 It allows you to finish your degree in six terms while working alongside peers in a supportive cohort environment.

 - A minimum 3.00 GPA in all undergraduate coursework

 - Competitive GRE scores

 - Two letters of recommendation submitted only to CSDCAS

 - Letter of intent submitted only to CSDCAS